Samoan Government refuses to disclose evidence over Kiwi's prison death, but NZ doctor had documents

 "I don't know how he got in the drum, I wasn't there," she said.

-But, White continued, it remains a possibility Dalton was forcibly placed into the drum of water by someone else.
+But, White continued, it remains a possibility Dalton, who was discovered with "frothy stuff at the mouth", was forcibly placed into the drum of water by someone else.

 Despite a seeming lack of evidence, the court heard several documents had already been disclosed to White by Samoan authorities during her investigation, but the information failed to make its way to Coroner Ryan before today.